Harriette Bailey Conn: Civic attorney and public defender

 In 1968, while still serving as a state representative, Conn became an assistant city attorney for Indianapolis under Richard Lugar's mayoral administration and remained in that position until 1970.
 As an assistant city attorney, Conn served as legal council to the Indianapolis City-County Council and an advisor to the Indianapolis Human Rights Commission.
 She later served as chairman of the Indiana Advisory Committee to the U.S. Commission on Civil Rights.

 Effective May 1, 1970, Conn was appointed as a public defender for the State of Indiana, becoming the first woman and first African American to hold the position.
 The public defender's office provided legal services to Indiana inmates who were unable to afford private legal council to appeal their convictions and sentences.
 As a result of the appointment, Conn was admitted to the Bar of the Supreme Court of the United States.
-Conn also made an bid for Marion County municipal court judge in 1974, but she was defeated in the primary and remained a public defender until her death in 1981.
+Conn also made a bid for Marion County municipal court judge in 1974, but she was defeated in the primary and remained a public defender until her death in 1981.
 In addition to her duties as a public defender, Conn served as the office's chief administrative officer at a time when the office's heavy caseload caused the staff to increase from three in 1970 to twenty-seven in 1981.